maxlath/wikibase-sdk/docs/simplify_claims.md

 ### Keep rich values
 > `keepRichValues`

-By default, `simplify.claims` returns only the simpliest values, so just a string for `monolingualtext` values and just a number for `quantity` values.
+By default, `simplifyClaims` returns only the simpliest values, so just a string for `monolingualtext` values and just a number for `quantity` values.
 By setting `keepRichValues=true`,
 - `monolingualtext` values will be objects on the pattern `{ text, language }`
 - `quantity` values will be objects on the pattern `{ amount, unit, upperBound, lowerBound }`